Skelly0/Publicia/documentation/Publicia Documentation.txt

 ### Data Flow

 1. User sends a query (message or command)
-2. Bot processes the query using a direct search approach (simplified from earlier versions)
+2. Bot determines if the query is context-dependent (follow-up) and enhances it with conversation history if needed.
-3. Enhanced search finds relevant documents and images using both embedding similarity and BM25 keyword matching
+3. Performs a hybrid search using context-aware embeddings (if applicable), combining semantic similarity (vectors) and keyword matching (BM25) via score-based fusion.
-4. Search results with contextual enhancements are prepared as context
+4. Search results, including AI-generated contextual enhancements for each chunk, are prepared as context.
 5. User's conversation history is added for continuity
 6. AI model generates response based on all context
 7. Response is sent back to user, potentially with images